umamaheswararao/ec-corruption-analyzer/README.md

 git clone https://github.com/umamaheswararao/ec-corruption-analyzer.git

-cd ec-corruption-analyzer

-mvn clean install

-we can find the ec-corruption-analyzer-1.0-SNAPSHOT.jar generated in target folder.
+Please refer BUILDING.txt file at project root folder and generate the package.

+## Usage

 We can analyze the EC corruption in two step process.

-## Step1:
+### Step1:
 We need to generate the block timestamps and allzero blocks from all datanode.
 To generate that information, please use the scripts/EC_Blks_TimeStamp_And_AllZeroBlks_Finder.sh to generate the required information.
 The above script needs list of data directories with comma separated as input and you need to run this in every datanode.